kelwSagashi/sagaCPU/README.md

 **Add** Instruction:

-## The 2 least significant bit of this instruction says if is addition or subtraction
+## The 2 least significant bits of this instruction says if is addition or subtraction

 - 2800 -> Addition x+y
 - 2801 -> Addition x+(-y)